Skip to content

 User Experience as the Last Stand

-With the feature set more or less the same, vendors now fight on user experience.
-But even that is easy to copy.
-If one product introduces a nice new workflow, others copy it in months.
+With functionality set almost the same, vendors now compete on user experience.
+But that too is easy to imitate.
+If a product introduces a nice new process, others copy it in months.

 6. Globalization and the Race to the Bottom